 We build upon the learning and skill development of the previous years.
 As the children’s knowledge and understanding increases, and they become more proficient in selecting, using scientific equipment, collating and interpreting results, they become increasingly confident in their growing ability to come to conclusions based on real evidence and using higher level scientific vocabulary.

 Children are offered a wide range of extra-curricular and enrichment activities.
 Visits, trips and visitors are planned to complement and broaden the curriculum.
-Some examples include Year 1 exploring micro-habitats by pond dipping at Antony House, Year 4 on a quest of discovery through the Rainforest Biome at the Eden Project and Year 6 enjoying hands on exploration at London Science Museum.
+Some examples include Year 2 becoming marine biologists at Plymouth Aquarium, Year 4 on a quest of discovery through the Rainforest Biome at the Eden Project and Year 6 enjoying hands on exploration at London Science Museum.
 These are purposeful and link with the knowledge being taught in class.
 Regular events, such as Science Days or topic days, allow all pupils to come off-timetable, to provide broader provision and the acquisition and application of knowledge and skills.
-We offer an exciting after school science club and parents are encouraged to be involved with their child’s science through trying out suggested science activities linked on our webpage.
+We offer an exciting after school science club to further enhance our science curriculum.